Pictured left: Rainbow Families DC wins Best Parade Float in the Capital Pride Parade, 1999

 In the 1970s in Washington DC, a group known as Gay Fathers was created for previously married gay dads to connect with one another and share resources.
 The group was loosely connected with other gay fathers groups in New York, Los Angeles and San Francisco, and after several years, the organization became the Gay Fathers Coalition.

 Meanwhile, in 1981, Michele Zavos and her then-partner formed a Lesbian Moms Group (see her story, “Revolutionary & Different” here) with upwards of 50 women who gathered weekly to discuss conception, adoption, parenting ideas, safer schools for their kids, navigating extended family and more.
-This would eventually become part of the Whitman Walker Clinic’s Lesbian Services Program.
+This collective of education would soon become known as Maybe Baby and has been proudly trademarked for its uniqueness.

 In 1984 the Gay Fathers Coalition became known as “Gay and Lesbian Parents Coalition” to include lesbian parents.
 As this grew, international chapters were formed in Canada, Europe and Australia and the name was again changed to “Gay and Lesbian Parents Coalition, International (GLPCI)”.
 This subsequently became the “Family Equality Council”.